portotype/decodeportugal.com/README.md

 - I expect that an online first bank for companies will emerge in the coming decade.
 - Example: For all my companies I currently use the bank BPI with it's offering for companies called BPI Empresas, which you access on http://bpinetempresas.pt.

+### Register as open for business in the Tax Office (“Autoridade Tributária”).

+There's 4 paths:
+- If you filed a Certified Accountant (CC) during the registration phase, he can open the activity online.
+- If not:
+    - You go there the Managing Director (Gerente or Administrador) and ask to open activity, and deliver a stamp-sticker ("Vinheta") signed by the Certified Accountant.
+    - Your laywer goes there, with powers of representation, and does it for you in the setup of the previous case.
+    - The Certified Accountant can go there with the request for opening activity, signed by the Managing Director and with a copy of the MD's personal ID.

+### File the remuneration status of the General Manager.

 ### more